Our solution addresses a key priority in the Economic Development Strategy

 Our district has an over-reliance on tourism and related businesses.
 More than 50% of the businesses in our district provide tourism-related services or rely directly on tourism for their existence.

 As a result, our region has high employment rates but low wages; a recipe that’s magnified the affordable housing crisis we are seeing today.
 It is the crux of our economic productivity challenge.

 The current QLDC Economic Development Strategy has defined the development of our knowledge and innovation business sectors as a key priority to address this risk.

 The chart below, from the plan, summarizes the priorities and aspirations adopted by the council in 2015.

-Startup Queenstown Lakes (SQL) proudly submitted on 13 April, 2018 to QLDC a focused, achievable plan to tackle this strategic priority.
+Startup Queenstown Lakes (SQL) proudly submitted on 12 April, 2019 to QLDC a focused, achievable plan to continue our work to tackle this strategic priority.
 Our submission develops our economic infrastructure, spurred by a well supported and organized entrepreneurial ecosystem across our district.